WorldWalker42/Transmogrification-Lite/Extension Resources/2. Basic Stats Support/README.md

 ### Introduction

-Note: This guide assumes that you've already read the guide on [extending appearance-only support](https://github.com/WorldWalker42/Transmogrification-Lite/tree/main/Extension%20Resources/1.%20Appearance-Only%20Support).

-To also be able to create transmogrifications that use your equipment's stats, we need to do a couple more things:
+To also be able to create transmogrifications that use your equipment's basic stats, we need to do a couple more things:
 1. Create a status effect that mimics the equipment's stats
 2. Fill out the remaining values in the line added to the Osiris script